 If the definition of self-publishing is to write and publish on your own, without a contracted publisher, then blogging should really be included as a logical segment of this new and expanding business.

 In my case, I write fiction and I have a couple of blogs.
 Both of these activities are connected, and from them, I make money.
 So for me, self-publishing is more than only one route.

-While trying to get on Amazon’s best seller lists is the way to make money from fiction, it is a very tough assignment, and few writers succeed.
-As any writer who is self-publishing fiction knows, making a liveable income from fiction is probably fiction in itself.
+While trying to get on Amazon’s best-seller lists is the way to make money from fiction, it is a very tough assignment, and few writers succeed.
+As any writer who is self-publishing fiction knows, making a livable income from fiction is probably fiction in itself.

 Some writers though have spread their wings so to speak and ventured into blogging as a means to make more money from writing.
 In my case, my income is about 50-50 now from book sales and blog income.